OSC/ood-documentation/latest/_sources/tutorials/tutorials-interactive-apps/add-rstudio/setup-singularity.rst.txt

 Download The Singularity Image
 ------------------------------

-The Singularity image may be downloaded from Singularity Hub by users without sudoer rights by running the following:
+The Singularity image may be downloaded from Singularity Hub by users without sudo rights by running the following:

   .. code-block:: sh